*Special Information about the summer-only Enrollment and Waiver Period

 To use your insurance at the earliest possible date, students must finalize their enrollment.
 In order to activate their coverage and access their insurance card, students should complete the electronic enrollment form at http://studentcenter.uhcsr.com/univofga (select “Enrollment Form”).
 Use your 9-digit student ID (81x) number and date of birth to access the Enrollment form.
 Once this enrollment form is submitted, a student’s coverage will be active in the United Healthcare Student Resources system and an ID card will be generated within approximately 48-72 business hours.
 Your coverage will become active in the insurance company’s system once you complete this enrollment form.

-The university will complete the automatic enrollment process in late February 2017 to enroll all mandated students who do not have an approved waiver request for the spring/summer coverage period or who did not already complete the Enrollment form.
+The university will complete the automatic enrollment process in late June 2017 to enroll all mandated students who do not have an approved waiver request for the summer-only coverage period or who did not already complete the Enrollment form.
 This process cannot occur until the waiver period closes and all waivers are processed.
 If you need to access your insurance prior to this occurring, you need to complete the Enrollment form and activate your coverage yourself!

 Questions about student health insurance may be directed to email@example.com or 706-542-2222.
 Questions concerning plan benefits or claims may be directed to United Healthcare Student Resources customer service at 866-403-8267.